hypo69/hypo/docs/gemini/ru/consultant/src/category/header.py.md

 __details__: str = ''
 __author__: str = settings.get('author', '') if settings else ''
 __copyright__: str = settings.get('copyrihgnt', '') if settings else ''
-__cofee__: str = settings.get(
-    'cofee',
-    'Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69' ) if settings else 'Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69'
+__cofee__: str = settings.get('cofee', "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69") if settings else "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69"
 ```